DorafBG/GrandTheftAutoEcole/README.md

 - The total distance driven by the car is shown in the **window title** (since OpenGL doesn't support text directly).

+### Blender Models

+We created several 3D models using **Blender**, like more detailed versions of buildings and objects.
+However, we couldn't import them into the project because they had too many triangles for OpenGL in real-time.

 ---

 ## How to Run the Project